amplitude/amplitude-docs/content/collections/analytics/en/insights.md

 ## View and manage alerts

-To see a list of a project's recently triggered alerts, click *Notifications* in the left sidebar, and navigate to the *Alerts* tab.
+To see a list of a project's recently triggered alerts, click *Notifications* in the top right corner of the screen, and navigate to the *Alerts* tab.
 Use the project switcher on the left to change to a new project.

-To see a list of all existing alerts for a project, navigate to *Settings > Manage Custom Alerts*.
+To see a list of all existing alerts for a project, click *Manage Custom Alerts*.
 Open *Custom Monitors* to update custom alerts, or *Automatic Monitors* for smart alerts.
 Click an individual alert to update it.

 ## Alert emails